rkedem/TradingProject/README.md

 # Trading Project
-This project analyzes stock trading data and calculates statistics for different stocks provided.
+This project analyzes stock trading data and calculates statistics for different stocks provided